We all like to be right, don’t we?

-As we said in a previous article called, “Being Right or Being Happy–Do You Have to Choose?”, happiness doesn’t have anything to do with being right or being wrong.
+As we said in another article called, “Being Right or Being Happy–Do You Have to Choose?”, happiness doesn’t have anything to do with being right or being wrong.

 You can make a choice to be happy no matter what the circumstances are around you and we realize that sometimes that’s easier than other times.